Dartvauder/NeuroTrainerWebUI/README.md

 3) Select your models and dataset from the drop-down lists
 4) Set up the models parameters for evaluate
 5) Click the `Submit` button to receive the evaluate of model

+#### Conversion:

+1) First upload your models to the folder: *finetuned-models/sd*
+2) Set up the models parameters for convert
+3) Click the `Submit` button to receive the conversion of model

 #### Generate: